pursuit-curriculum/unit-dsa/intro-to-linked-lists/lesson-notes/README3.md

 }
 ```

-Old - we must use `.prototype` after the instantiated object and then we add the function name after it:
+Old - we must use `.prototype` after the instantiated object, and then we add the function name after it:

 ```js
 function LinkedList() {